 There are simple ways to motivate your team and get the best from them:

 - Get to know your team.
 Spend time observing your them.
+Speak to them and listen.
 Watch how they interact with one another and pay attention to how they respond to you.
-Speak to them and listen.
 Arrange for private conversations and make employees feel heard and respected.
-Keep the information you are given safe.

 - Be a role model, if you do not behave in a reliable and trustworthy way, neither will they.
 Challenge and address problems.
 If someone in the team is causing a problem, respond quickly and appropriately.
 Conflict is often natural within a healthy group dynamic and can sometimes be useful but only if it is constructive.
 Encourage open discussion and guide the team towards a resolution.